 Mortar, Type II 707.01(c)

 (a) Pavers.

-(1) General Requirements.
 Pavers shall be free from seams, cracks, chips, and other structural imperfections or flaws which would impair their structural integrity or appearance, and of a smooth but rustic appearance on at least one upward facing side.
-Pavers shall be the size and color that which is shown in the Plans, of relatively uniform size and uniform color, matching other existing pavers in the project area if present.
+Pavers shall be the size and color shown on the Plans, of relatively uniform size and uniform color, matching other existing pavers in the project area if present.
 Representative samples shall be provided to the Engineer for approval prior to delivery to the required locations on the project.

 (2) Granite Pavers.
-Granite shall be new or unused previously and durable, free from shale, excess mica, scaling, or evidence of disintegration.
+Granite pavers shall be new or unused previously and durable, free from shale, excess mica, scaling, or evidence of disintegration.

 (3) Concrete Pavers.
 The concrete shall have a minimum compressive strength of 3,000 psi.

 (4) Pervious Pavers.
-Concrete for pervious pavers shall meet the requirements of ACI 522.1., conforming to the PX Application
+Concrete for pervious pavers shall meet the requirements of ACI 522.1.

+(5) Brick Pavers.
+Brick used for pavers shall meet or exceed ASTM C902 for pedestrian applications and ASTM C1272, Application PX for vehicular applications.
+The minimum compressive strength shall be 12,000 psi.
+Brick pavers shall have chamfered edges.
+The dimensional tolerance for length, width, and depth shall be 1/16-inch.

 (b) Base for Pervious Pavers.
-Base for pervious pavers shall be clean washed stone, free from lumps of clay and all deleterious substances.
-The material shall meet the gradation requirements of Table 602-0001.02A.
+Base for pervious pavers shall be clean, washed stone, free from lumps of clay and all deleterious substances.
+The material shall meet the gradation requirements of Table 602-0002.02A.

-TABLE 602-0001.02A – GRADATION OF BASE FOR PERVIOUS PAVERS
+TABLE 602-0002.02A – GRADATION OF BASE FOR PERVIOUS PAVERS